From our Pastoral Associate, Sr. Ann Kane C.S.J.

 St Gregory Nazianzus (d.390 A.D.) reflected on the sacrament of baptism, writing, “Baptism is God’s most beautiful and magnificent gift…We call it gift, grace, anointing, enlightenment, garment of immortality, bath of rebirth, seal, and most precious gift.
 It is called gift because it is conferred on those who bring nothing of their own; grace since it is given even to the guilty; Baptism because sin is buried in the water; anointing for it is priestly and royal as are those who are anointed; enlightenment because it radiates light; clothing since it veils our shame; bath because it washes; and seal as it is our guard and the sign of God’s Lordship” (Oratio 40, 3-4, PG 36, 361C).

-The Christmas season reaches an apex today, with the Solemnity of the Epiphany.
 The word epiphany derives from a Greek term that means “showing forth, manifestation, making public.”
-According to the account of the Epiphany in Matthew 2, magi or wise men from the East (perhaps Persia or Babylonia) came to Israel to pay homage to the newborn King.
-This feast then, is a commemoration of the “making public,” of Jesus, the Messiah of Israel, to non-Jews.
-From Matthew’s gospel, the most Jewish of all the gospels, we learn that Jesus, the Messiah, is not only the fulfillment of God’s promises made to Israel through Abraham, David and the prophets, but is the fulfillment of the longings for salvation that dwell in every human heart.
-Matthew’s gospel, from its first page onward, is clear that through the particular Jewish historical figure of Jesus of Nazareth, membership in the people of God has been extended beyond the limits of ethnic Jewish belief to all the peoples of the world.
-In fact, this gospel ends with the risen Jesus’ command to his apostles to make disciples of all nations.
+According to the account of the Epiphany in Matthew 2, magi or wise men, from the East (perhaps Persia or Babylonia) came to Israel to pay homage to the newborn king of the Jews.
+Thus the feast of the Epiphany marks the manifestation of Jesus, the Messiah of Israel to non-Jews.
+This narrative appears only in Matthew’s Gospel, which ends with the risen Jesus’ command to his apostles to make disciples of all nations.